Is It Illegal to Refuse a Breathalyzer Test in Maryland?

 Refusing a breathalyzer test when a police officer has reasonable suspicion to suspect you of driving under the influence results in an automatic suspension of your Maryland driver’s license for 270 days.
 A second offense can result in a license suspension for one year.

-The only exception to having your driving privileges suspended after refusing a breathalyzer test is if you contact the Motor Vehicle Association (MVA) within ten days of the incident and request a hearing.
+The only exception to having your driving privileges suspended after refusing a breathalyzer test is if you contact the Motor Vehicle Administration (MVA) within ten days of the incident and request a hearing.
 If the MVA permits a hearing, be prepared to have an ignition interlock device (IID) set up in your vehicle to maintain your driving privileges in Maryland.

 Driving with an IID on your vehicle can be laborious.
 There’s an additional expense involved in installing the device that you’ll be required to pay, and each time you need to start your vehicle and at specific intervals while driving, you must blow into the IID.
 The device measures your BAC, and if any alcohol is picked up, the MVA could again suspend your driving privileges.